camertron/antlr4-native-rb/README.md

 ## System Requirements

-* A Java runtime (version 1.6 or higher) is required to generate the parser.
+* A Java runtime (version 1.6 or higher) is required to generate parsers, since ANTLR is a Java tool.
+The ANTLR .jar file is distributed inside the antlr4-native gem, so there's no need to download it separately.
 * Ruby >= 2.3.

 ## License